The influx of new DTC brands has raised customer expectations for online furniture shopping and helped drive growth within e-commerce.

 Once you click the “add to cart” button, there’s a pop-up asking you if you want to buy throw pillows, which is a great cross-sell strategy.
 However, if you’re shopping on mobile, you won’t get the pop-up window because one of the best practices for creating a pleasant mobile shopping experience is avoiding pop-ups.

-Before the checkout, you can see all the products in your shopping cart, the total price, shipping and handling costs, as well as reminders for the 10-year warranty period, the delivery time, and the 60-day return policy.
+Before checkout, you can see all the products in your shopping cart, the total price, shipping and handling costs, as well as reminders for affordable financing, safe and convenient delivery, and flexible returns.

 Interior Define uses cart thumbnails in the exact color the customer has chosen, which decreases the number of product returns.
 Removing products from the cart is simple and straightforward.
 Alternatively, you can change the quantity by clicking on the counter.

-On the checkout page, there’s a four-step process with a progress bar that indicates next steps in the process.
-Customers are filling in billing and shipping information, as well as payment information.
+On the checkout page, there’s a four-step process with a progress bar that indicates the next steps in the process.
+Customers fill in billing and shipping information, as well as payment information.
 The last step is order confirmation.
-Another best practice that Interior Define uses in their checkout process is marking that the billing and the shipping information is the same, so the customer doesn’t need to type the same information twice.
+Another best practice that Interior Define uses in their checkout process is giving customers the option to mark that the billing and the shipping information are the same, so the customer doesn’t need to type the same information twice.

 New customers can create an account in just a few steps, and they get incentives like real-time updates on the order status, scheduling delivery, quick checkout, and reviewing past purchases.

 The overall shopping experience on the Interior Define website is pleasant, simple, and straightforward.
 With great design and seamless user experience, the website creates a great flow through the purchasing funnel.
 Customers have all the information needed to make a buying decision, and the user journey is fully optimized from start to finish.